 Early retirement

-If you retire before NPA your benefits are normally reduced because we’ll be paying your pension for longer.
-The factor helps us to work out how much your pension (and associated lump sum) will be reduced.
+If you retire before NPA, your benefits are normally reduced because we’ll be paying your pension for longer.
+The factor helps us to work out by how much your pension (and associated lump sum) will be reduced.
 Generally, the earlier you take your benefits, the bigger the reduction.

 Late retirement

-If you retire after NPA your benefits are increased because we will not be paying your pension for as long.
-We use the factor to work out how much your pension (and associated lump sum) will be increased.
+If you retire after NPA, your benefits are usually increased because we will not be paying your pension for as long.
+If you’re still contributing when you retire, we use the factor to work out by how much your pension (and associated lump sum) will be increased.
 Generally, the later you take your benefits, the bigger the increase.
+If you’ve already stopped contributing, the way the factors are applied may be different.

 Exchanging pension for lump sum (and vice versa)

 Exchanging lump sum for more pension is called reverse commutation.
-We use the reverse commutation factor to work out how much extra pension you get in exchange for the lump sum.
+We use the reverse commutation factor to work out how much extra pension you'll get in exchange for the lump sum.

 You can use the Benefit Calculator in My USS to get an estimate of your benefits at different retirement dates and see the potential impact of dialling up or down your lump sum and annual pension.
 The Benefit Calculator reflects the factors currently in use and does not reflect the impact of any future changes to the factors.